 - Sixth Circuit Court (Cincinnati) – Kentucky, Ohio, Michigan, Tennessee.

-- Seventh Circuit Court (Chicago) – Illinois, Michigan, Wisconsin.
+- Seventh Circuit Court (Chicago) – Illinois, Indiana, Wisconsin.

 - Eighth Circuit Court (St. Louis) – Arkansas, Iowa, Missouri, Nebraska, North Dakota, Minnesota, South Dakota.